 With this idea of problem solving in my head, I started studying programming on the side, in a handful of languages.
 I picked up object-oriented programming, became skilled at SQL and even built a data aggregation and retrieval application for my analyst team at the New York Fed.
 I decided to deepen my studies with a master's program in Computing at the University of Melbourne in Australia, where I was offered a scholarship.
 At Melbourne Uni, I learned the basics of algorithms, OOP, databases, networking, distributed systems, design patterns etc. plus more advanced topics in data mining, machine learning and web development.

 Contently Freelancer Recommender

 As Lead Data Scientist at Contently, I built data products in addition to analyzing data to inform decision-making.
-One of Contently's biggest assets is its network of over 70,000 freelance creatives.
-To leverage this asset, I built a recommender system to match Contently's clients to creatives from our network of 65,000 freelancers.
+One of Contently's biggest assets is its network of over 100,000 freelance creatives.
+To leverage this asset, I built a recommender system to match Contently's clients to creatives from our network.
 I drove all stages of research and development, including algorithm experimentation, offline validation, prototyping, user testing and continuous algorithm iteration based on click data.
-I also applied my web development skills to transform the recommender from proof-of-concept to robust internal search tool used heavily by Contently talent scouts.
+I also applied my web development skills to transform the recommender from proof-of-concept to robust internal search tool used heavily by Contently talent scouts and even Sales.